How Races Work

 HOW WILL THE RACES RUN?

-As soon as possible after registration closes the Registration sheets will be posted in the area designated for that propose.
+As soon as possible after registration closes the Registration sheets will be posted in the area designated for that purpose.
 At this time you or your parents should make sure that all the information is correct.
 Make sure your age, ability category, and plate number are correct.
 If something is not right, please inform the moto shed.
 Moto sheets will be posted shortly after Registration sheets come down.
 Moto sheets will be in numerical order starting with Moto #1 and continuing through whatever the last Moto number is.
 In addition to being in numerical order the Moto sheets are grouped by age and class.

 Remember it is extremely important for you or your parents to check the Moto sheets before the races start.
 Make sure that you check everything on the Moto sheet, not just what Moto you are in.
 If you find any mistakes go back to registration and they can make any necessary corrections.
 It's advisable that you have masking/painters tape and a marker on hand to record your motos.
 Then stick the tape on the top tube of your bike.
 Never miss a moto again.